Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 Note that often, one needs to create multiple labels in an algorithmic fashion.
 One can then use a counter (a variable initialized to an integer and then possibly incremented).
 One initializes the counter by placing the intializing expression between two $ signs, say $k=0$ at the beginning of a line.
 Then one can increment that value by using the ++ or -- operators , or writing prev k (same as --k) or next k (same as ++k).
 For example, $m=0$, sc.A[m],sc.A[m++],sc.A[m],sc.A[++m],sc.A[m],sc.A[prev m],sc.A[m] is evaluated to sc.A[0],sc.A[0],sc.A[1],sc.A[2],sc.A[2],sc.A[1],sc.A[1].

-Note that when distributing labels with counters, the counter is evaluated first before distribution when the stitches are enclosed in parentheses/brackets, or when an integer precedes a stitch without the * symbol.
+Note that when distributing labels with counters, the counter is evaluated first before distribution when the stitches are enclosed in parentheses/brackets, or when an integer precedes a SINGLE stitch (not enclosed in brackets) without the * symbol.
 So, $k=0$,2sc.A[k++],(dc,dc).A[k] evaluates to sc.A[0],sc.A[0],dc.A[1],dc.A[1].
 If a stitch is multiplied by an integer using the * operator, then the label is distributed before evaluating the counter.
 For example, $k=1$, 3*dc.A[k++] evaluates first to $k=1$,dc.A[k++],dc.A[k++],dc.A[k++] and then to dc.A[1],dc.A[2],dc.A[3], whereas $k=1$, 3dc.A[k++] would evaluate the counter before distributing the label to give dc.A[1],dc.A[1],dc.A[1].

 Note that counter algebra is permitted in the indexing.
 So, for example $k=3$,sc@A[(k++)%5]*5 would use the mod operator %, and would be parsed to sc@A[3],sc@A[4],sc@A[0],sc@A[1],sc@A[2].
 This is especially useful when going in rounds, and the first label that you attach to is not of index 0.